carbon-language/carbon-lang/llvm/docs/GarbageCollection.rst

 <plugin>`.
 All calls to ``llvm.gcroot`` **must** reside inside the first basic
 block.

+The first argument **must** be a value referring to an alloca instruction or a bitcast of an alloca.
+The second contains a pointer to metadata that should be associated with the pointer, and **must** be a constant or global value address.
+If your target collector uses tags, use a null pointer for metadata.

+A compiler which performs manual SSA construction **must** ensure that SSA values representing GC references are stored in to the alloca passed to the respective ``gcroot`` before every call site and reloaded after every call.
-A compiler which uses mem2reg to raise imperative code using ``alloca`` into SSA form need only add a call to ``@llvm.gcroot`` for those variables which a pointers into the GC heap.
+A compiler which uses mem2reg to raise imperative code using ``alloca`` into SSA form need only add a call to ``@llvm.gcroot`` for those variables which are pointers into the GC heap.

 It is also important to mark intermediate values with ``llvm.gcroot``.
 For example, consider ``h(f(), g())``.
 Beware leaking the result of ``f()`` in the case that ``g()`` triggers a collection.
 Note, that stack variables must be initialized and marked with ``llvm.gcroot`` in function's prologue.

-The first argument **must** be a value referring to an alloca instruction or a bitcast of an alloca.
-The second contains a pointer to metadata that should be associated with the pointer, and **must** be a constant or global value address.
-If your target collector uses tags, use a null pointer for metadata.

 The ``%metadata`` argument can be used to avoid requiring heap objects to have 'isa' pointers or tag bits.
 [Appel89_, Goldberg91_, Tolmach94_] If specified,